Housing Sign-Ups for Next Year Point System

 What are points?
 How are they used in Sign-Ups?

-Each student in a group request contributes a point value, but points are only viewable to each individual on the request form.
-Points are not viewable by others in a group application.
+Each student in a group request contributes a point value (see below).
 It is up to each student to disclose his or her points to potential roommates, as this may affect the outcome of the request.

-Points are based upon class standing, and are internally referenced to determine which types of housing and which residence hall locations will be offered on the request application.
+Points are based upon class standing (calculated by unit count), and are internally referenced to determine which types of housing and residence hall locations students qualify for.
+If a request is submitted by a student who does not qualify, the entire group will be ineligible for that type of housing.
 EXAMPLES: Only seniors can request off-campus by lottery, and only seniors and juniors can comprise a group to request GLC or Ocean View.

 Group Points rather than Individual Standing

-Priority is determined by the combined "standing" of the group, not solely by the individual with the highest class standing.
-Points are derived by the combination of the individual total units earned (through Fall 2020) PLUS the number of units enrolled (for Spring 2021).
+Priority is determined by the combined "standing" of the group, not by the individual with the highest class standing.
+Each student in the group contributes a point value derived by the combination of the total units earned (through Fall 2020) PLUS the number of units currently enrolled (for Spring 2021).
 Then, the points of all group participants are averaged to determine the point total for that group's request.
 Listed below are the classifications:

 - Advanced seniors (108+ units): 5 points